-1. Introduction
+1. INTRODUCTION

-Recent trends have seen the use of commercial off-theshelf (COTS) systems and hardware being deployed in realtime and embedded computing environments [9].
-Not only does this lead to reduction in development and operation costs but also it enables a common code-base for systems software to be used in both special- and general-purpose computing.
-However, COTS systems (e.g. Linux) are typically ill-suited to the needs of specific applications, especially when they must operate with real-time requirements.
+Recent trends have seen the use of commercial off-the-shelf (COTS) systems and hardware being deployed in real-time and embedded computing environments.
+For example, systems such as Linux are now being deployed in real-time and embedded settings [Yodaiken and Barabanov 1997].
+Not only does this lead to a reduction in development and operation costs but also it enables a common code base for systems software to be used in both special- and general-purpose computing.
+However, COTS systems (e.g.,